-For the first month of this pilgrimage I have been called to–this sacred journey through parts of our nation–I was mostly camping outside, only occasionally taking refuge from the cold and damp in the warmth and comfort of a motel room.
+For the first month of this pilgrimage I was called to embark upon (this sacred journey through parts of our nation), I was mostly camping outside, only occasionally taking refuge from the cold and damp in the warmth and comfort of a motel room.
 But now, moving into my sixth week, I have been staying in the homes of hospitable friends.
 And although I am enjoying this time with ones dear to me, my spirit is beginning to notice something.
 When I am away from nature I get more out of balance.

 When I am camping, I notice that I generally eat quite modestly.
 I theorize it’s because I feel nourished by the beauty that is all around me.
 Often I find I am not that hungry and that I have gone many hours without eating.
 I have to remind myself to eat to nourish myself and keep my blood sugar levels stable.

 Some days I need to drive to a new location.
 I try to find a place to land before late afternoon.
 Sometimes I set my tent up right away, but often I will just sit for a while.
 There is no rush.
 Over and over I remind myself, ‘There is no rush.’

 What a difference from “normal” life in America!